 Some students complete high school graduation requirements at the end of the senior year Fall term and desire to enroll at CVCC for Spring.
-Be aware that public high schools and CVCC do not operate on the same calendar.
-CVCC’s Spring term begins very early in January, while high school Fall terms continue through mid-January.
+Public high schools & CVCC do not operate on the same calendar: CVCC’s Spring term begins early January, while the high school Fall term continues through mid-January.
 CVCC’s summer term begins late-May while the HS spring term concludes in early-June.

-Seniors taking college courses through Career and College Promise (CCP) may consider not graduating at the end of the fall term despite eligibility to do so.
-These students are eligible to continue enrollment in CCP courses (either online or at the CVCC campus) TUITION FREE – a tuition savings of $1,216.00 for 15 credit hours.
+Seniors taking college courses through Career and College Promise (CCP) may want to consider not graduating at the end of the fall term despite eligibility to do so.
+These seniors are eligible to continue enrollment in CCP courses (either online or at the CVCC campus) TUITION FREE – a tuition savings of at least $1,200 for 15 credit hours.

-Students who wish to graduate at the end-of-fall term should be prepared to bear all expenses for tuition, fees, books and supplies “out of pocket” as federal/state financial aid is not an option for spring entry unless the spring registration has occurred after an official high school transcript with graduation date has been received by the College and all financial aid documentation has been completed.
+However, students who decide to graduate at the end-of-fall term should be prepared to bear all expenses for tuition, fees, books and supplies “out of pocket.”
+Federal/state financial aid is not an option for spring entry unless the spring registration occurred after an official high school transcript with graduation date has been received by the College and all financial aid documentation has been completed and processed.

-A student may register for Spring classes AFTER an official HS transcript showing an end-of-fall term graduation date has been received by the College OR the student is at least 18 years of age at the time of registration.
-However, students 18 years of age who register for classes prior to high school graduation are considered as “Special Credit” students and do not qualify for federal Financial Aid.
+A student may register for Spring/Summer classes AFTER an official HS transcript showing an end-of-term graduation date has been received by the College OR the student is at least 18 years of age at the time of registration.
+Students 18 years of age who register for classes prior to high school graduation are considered “Special Credit” students and do not qualify for financial Aid.

-CVCC offers Flex Start classes to accommodate early graduates.
-Classes begin late January, throughout February and early March.
-Flex Start classes are specifically designed to provide January grads time to complete the HS term, clarify NC residency, submit the CFNC Application for Admission and finally, request an official HS transcript showing the end-of-fall term graduation.
+Each semester, CVCC offers Flex Start classes which have various start dates throughout the term.
+These classes are specifically designed to provide early grads time to complete the HS term, clarify NC residency, submit the CFNC Application for Admission and finally, request an official HS transcript showing the end-of-term graduation date.